Our Licensing and Safety Panel may need to review a premises licence if there is a breach of any the licensing objectives of:

 Premises licences under review

-Notice is hereby given that on 25 March 2024, Bury Council (The Licensing Authority), received an application from the Greater Manchester Police pursuant to Section 21 of the Violent Crime Reduction Act 2006, for a Summary Review of the Premises Licence in respect of Metro Off Licence, 66 Spring Lane, Radcliffe, M26 2SZ.
+Notice is hereby given that on 24 June 2024, Bury Council (The Licensing Authority), received an application from Greater Manchester Police pursuant to Section 21 of the Violent Crime Reduction Act 2006, for a Summary Review of the Premises Licence in respect of Sky Bar, Unit 4, Kay Gardens, Bury, BL9 0BL.

-• The reason for the application is because in the opinion of a Senior Police Officer, the premises are associated with serious crime.
+The reason for the application is because in the opinion of a Senior Police Officer, the premises are associated with serious crime and serious disorder.

 Any interested party or Responsible Authority wishing to make representations in relation to the Licensing Authority Summary Review Hearing should submit them in writing to be received by the Licensing Authority within 10 working days from the date of this notice to: The Licensing Service, 3 Knowsley Place, Duke Street, Bury, BL9 0EJ, or by email to: licensing@bury.gov.uk

-The application for the review may be inspected at the above offices between 9.30am to 4pm, Monday to Friday.
+The application for the review may be inspected at the above offices between 9.30am and 4pm, Monday to Friday.

 It is an offence, knowingly or recklessly to make a false statement in connection with an application for which you may be liable to a fine of up to £5000 on summary conviction.